Gujarats/blog/content/blog/neovim-shortcuts/index.md

 author: "Gujarat Santana"
 date: 2024-11-04
 title: My Neovim and Tmux Shortcuts
-subtitle: This shortcuts is heavily coming from craftzdog
 summary: There are lots of shortcuts in Neovim that I personally don't remember like find and replace, rename variable for refactoring.
 cardimage: ntmux.jpg
 featureimage: ntmux.jpg